 Amy Holstein, D.V.M.

-Dr. Holstein (previously, Carney) grew up in Baltimore, then relocated to the Annapolis area.
+Dr. Holstein (formerly, Carney) grew up in Baltimore, then relocated to the Annapolis area.
 She received a Bachelor of Science degree from Towson University and a Doctorate of Veterinary Medicine from The Ohio State University, College of Veterinary Medicine.
 The past ten years of her practicing career were spent at Noah’s Ark.
 An injury sustained while hiking resulted in time away from the hospital, but she is ready and thrilled to return to her previous position!

 Volunteer opportunities have always played an important role in Dr. Holstein’s life.
 She worked with Maryland Votes for Animals, then testified before the legislature in favor of the state funded spay/neuter program.
 She has been an advisory board member with the Department of Agriculture representing veterinarians since the program’s inception.
 For 10 years she spent time as a staff veterinarian for the local wildlife sanctuary, and throughout her career has participated in multiple animal welfare-related community activities.
 Anyone who knows Dr. Holstein also knows she has a special place in her heart for cats.
 It is not surprising that when asked, she will tell you her most gratifying volunteer experience has been as a shelter vet for the past 18 years at Rude Ranch Animal Rescue.

 Dr. Holstein looks forward to and treasures time spent with her two grown daughters, Danica and Haley.
 For the past 15 years her personal passion has been catch-and-release fly fishing, primarily in the U.S. but especially on rivers and streams throughout Maryland.

 She shares her home with a bunch of rescues – Redmond, the dog, and cats, Lulu and Buvvakat =^..^=

 Mandi and her family live in Severna Park.
 She has been in the animal industry for many years before finally joining us in 2018.